SkylineCommunications/dataminer-docs/tutorials/Dashboards_and_Low-Code_Apps/GQI/Creating_Minus_Operator.md

 - Depending on your DataMiner version, you may need to enable the [*GenericInterface* soft-launch option](xref:Overview_of_Soft_Launch_Options#genericinterface).

   > [!NOTE]
   > Future DataMiner versions may already include this feature.
-To check the estimated release version of a soft-launch option, see [Overview of soft-launch options](xref:Overview_of_Soft_Launch_Options).
+To check the release version of a soft-launch option, see [Overview of soft-launch options](xref:Overview_of_Soft_Launch_Options).

   > [!TIP]
   > See [Activating soft-launch options](xref:Activating_Soft_Launch_Options).